bigdelys/manyfesto/README.md

 common: 1
 ```
-Manyfesto produces the following output (formatted as YAML, the actual output is a Python dictionary):
+Manyfesto produces the following output (here presented as YAML, the actual output is a Python dictionary):
 ```yaml
 /cat/persian.jpg:
   common: 1